OffchainLabs/nitro-testnode/README.md

 cd nitro/nitro-testnode
 ```

-Initialize the node in dev-mode
+Initialize the node in dev-mode (this will build the docker images from source)

 ```bash
 ./test-node.bash --init --dev